 So, if you're ready to get started with your blog directory, let's get started!

 Besides being an authentic traffic source for blogs, a blog directory is important for its owner as well.

 Here are some reasons why you would want to run a WordPress blog directory.

-- You’ll help new bloggers get exposure to their audience.
+- You help new bloggers get exposure to readers.

-- You can accept paid listings and make money from the site.
+- Accept paid listings and make money from the site.

 - Offer different features in different directory pricing options.